Click the + icons to expand sections below.

 - If a student decides not to enroll for his or her matriculation trimester, all monies paid (less registration fee) will be refunded when requested in writing by the student.

-- Prepaid tuition and fees for any period beyond the student's current trimester will be refunded in full.
+- Prepaid tuition and fees (less application fee) for any period beyond the student's current trimester will be refunded in ful l.

-- In the event of withdrawal by the student or termination by the college during any trimester of study, the registration fee and graduation fee are nonrefundable and nontransferable.
+- In the event of withdrawal by the student or termination by the college during any trimester of study, the application fee and graduation fee are nonrefundable and nontransferable.

 - A student who officially withdraws from the college during the first four weeks of the trimester is eligible for a refund of tuition according to the following schedule: